OctopusDeploy/docs/docs/deployment-process/project-triggers/deployment-target-triggers.md

 ## Unattended Release Behavior

-Automatic deployment triggers let you configure unattended deployment behavior that configures new deployment targets to be just like their counterparts.
+Deployment target triggers let you configure unattended deployment behavior that configures new deployment targets to be just like their counterparts.

-When an automatic deployment trigger fires, the following rules are applied:
+When an deployment target trigger fires, the following rules are applied:

 - By default, Octopus will re-run the *currently successful* deployment for the project/environment/tenant combination.
 You can override this behavior by configuring an [Auto Deploy Override](/docs/octopus-rest-api/octo.exe-command-line/create-autodeployoverride.md).
 Note, if multiple identical deployment targets all become available within the same 30 second polling window, they will all be included in the same automatic deployment.
 This could happen if you scale your web farm up by four nodes, and all four nodes finish provisioning within the same time window.
 However, this kind of behavior should not be expected or relied on (one or more of the targets might fall outside the 30 second window).
 - The steps that were run for the *currently successful* deployment will be run for the deployment targets that triggered the deployment.
 This includes [manual intervention](/docs/deployment-process/steps/manual-intervention-and-approvals.md) and [Guided Failure](/docs/deployment-process/releases/guided-failures.md) steps.
 Note, if you skip steps in a manual deployment, they will be skipped in the subsequent automatic deployment.
 If you need to run a deployment and skip some steps, there are two ways you can reset the skipped steps: